build-on-aws/content/posts/practical-cloud-guide/were-moving-to-the-cloud-a-practical-guide-to-cloud-migration/index.md

 title: "We're Moving to the Cloud: A Practical Guide to Cloud Migration"
 description: "Introduction to the Practical Cloud Guide, a series of articles and tutorials to help IT Administrators and Pros successfully transition to the cloud."
 tags:
-  - "IT Pros"
+  - it-pro
-  - "migration"
+  - migration
-authorGithubAlias: "spara"
+authorGithubAlias: spara
-authorName: "Sophia Parafina"
+authorName: Sophia Parafina
-date: 2023-31-05
+date: 2023-05-31
 ---

 It’s Monday morning, you’ve heard the rumors and now it’s official: